 prepared-files: files we've prepared for you to copy into the project as needed to save tedious typing.

-finished-project: the final version of the application we build throughout this course
+final-app: the final version of the application we build throughout this course

 4. Configure a Text Editor